Court summons and liability orders

 If more than one person is named on the Council Tax bill, a summons will be issued to each person, but only one set of costs will be charged.

 To prevent any further action, please pay your bill in full:

-Your summons will include a payment plan that will clear what you owe.
+Your summons will include a letter showing a payment plan to clear what you owe.

-This means that you do not have to pay the full balance in one go, but you must pay the instalments by the due dates shown on the letter.
+This means you will not have to pay the full balance in one go, but you must make the payments by the due dates shown on the letter.

 The application for a liability order will continue for any balance due at the time of the court date.
-As long as you are up to date with your payments, no further action will be taken.
+If you're up to date with your payments, no other action will be taken.

-You have 14 days from the date on your Council Tax summons letter to complete this.
+You have 14 days from the date on your Council Tax summons letter to make an offer.
 See where to find the date of your Council Tax summons.

 We will apply for a liability order

 Your court summons shows a hearing date at the magistrates' court where we will apply for a liability order to recover Council Tax, if you do not pay the full amount shown on your summons.